openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    commit a package-lock.json file.
 The package-lock.json file will keep a full list of dependencies and their versions, ensuring when built for deployments the version of libraries are consistent.
-This follows the same pattern used in Open edX Python code - see :doc:`OEP-18 <oep-0018-bp-python-dependencies>` for more information.
+This follows the same pattern used in Open edX Python code - see :ref:`OEP-18 <OEP-18 Python Dependency Management>` for more information.
 For more information on package-lock files see `Package Lock`_.

 #. **Keep dependencies up to date by using Renovate**